scrapinghub/spidermon/docs/source/item-validation.rst

         "tags": {"type": "list"}
     }

-To use Cerberus validation, you would need to add the :ref:`SPIDERMON_VALIDATION_CERBERUS` setting to your `Scrapy settings`_.
+To use cerberus validation, you would need to add the :ref:`SPIDERMON_VALIDATION_CERBERUS` setting to your `Scrapy settings`_.

 Settings